amitbhalla/dockerstuff/README.md

 - `docker logs -f <coontainer-name>` attaches to terminal and starts listening to logs
 - `docker run -it <image-id>` attached an interactive terminal.
 Used for apps that want inputs from CLI.
 [See note 3]
 - `docker run --rm <image-id>` this will remove the container when it stops automatically.
+- `docker run --name <NAME-HERE>` will created a custom named container

 #### Docker **START** -> Starts an existing container